tyfon7/UIFixes/README.md

 -   Fix item tooltips disapparing if your mouse goes through the Quest/FoundInRaid icon (great for MoreCheckmarks)
 -   Fix windows appearing partially offscreen
--   ✨ Fix modding/preset UI breaking when you click not allowed (red outlined) items
+-   Fix modding/preset UI breaking when you click not allowed (red outlined) items

 #### In raid

 -   Remove the unimplemented door actions like "Bang & clear" that are never going to happen
 -   Fix the keybind for weapons always showing up as 1, 2, and 3.
 Now shows your actual keybind like every other slot
--   Fix the quick item bar not respecting "Autohide" and "Never show" setting
+-   ~~Fix the quick item bar not respecting "Autohide" and "Never show" setting~~
+-   ✨ Fix issue where clicking the eye at the wrong time during raid load would break your equipment UI for the rest of the raid

 #### Mail